leovieira/APEG/README.md

 APEG
 ====

-This project aim to create an parser generator based on Adaptable Parsing Expression Grammars
+This project aim to create a parser generator based on Adaptable Parsing Expression Grammars